ANDY (ANDY) Price Tops $0.0001 on Exchanges

 Buying and Selling ANDY

-It is usually not currently possible to purchase alternative cryptocurrencies such as ANDY directly using U.S. dollars.
-Investors seeking to trade ANDY should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ANDY using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as ANDY directly using U.S. dollars.
+Investors seeking to trade ANDY should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase ANDY using one of the exchanges listed above.

 Receive News & Updates for ANDY Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ANDY and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.